syamfarh/tp/docs/UserGuide.md

 ![edit format](images/cloneformat.png)

 Precise expected outputs on success:
-* Message shown to the user: “Cloned Person: X”, where X are the details of the person who was cloned.
+* Message shown to the user: "Cloned Person: X", where X are the details of the person who was cloned.
-* For example, if “Name: John Doe; Phone: 98765432; Email: johnd@example.com; Occupation: Barber; Address: Hougang Avenue 1; AppointmentDate: 2024-02-02; Tags: “ was cloned, the the output is “Cloned Person: John Doe; Phone: 98765432; Email: johnd@example.com; Occupation: Barber; Address: Hougang Avenue 1; AppointmentDate: 2024-02-02; Tags: ”
+* For example, if
+* "Name: John Doe; Phone: 98765432; Email: johnd@example.com; Occupation: Barber; Address: Hougang Avenue 1; AppointmentDate: 2024-02-02; Tags:" was cloned, then the output is
+* "Cloned Person: John Doe; Phone: 98765432; Email: johnd@example.com; Occupation: Barber; Address: Hougang Avenue 1; AppointmentDate: 2024-02-02; Tags: "

 ![edit format](images/cloneresult.png)

 Precise expected outputs on failure:
-* When no index, zero or a negative index is entered next to the clone command, the error message “Invalid command format! clone: Clones the person identified by the index number used in the displayed person list.
-Parameters: INDEX (must be a positive integer)” is returned to the user
+* When no index, zero or a negative index is entered next to the clone command, the error message
+* "Invalid command format!
+* clone: Clones the person identified by the index number used in the displayed person list.
+* Parameters: INDEX (must be a positive integer)."
+* is returned to the user.

 ![edit format](images/cloneinvalidindex.png)

-* When the index entered is greater than the current number of contacts in the address book, the error message “The person index provided is invalid” is returned.
+* When the index entered is greater than the current number of contacts in the address book, the error message
+* “The person index provided is invalid.”
+* is returned to the user.

 ![edit format](images/clonelargeindex.png)

-* When the person at index entered has already been cloned in FAPro, the error message “A clone of this person already exists.
-To clone again, please edit the previous clone first or alternatively, clone the previous clone.” is returned.
+* When the person at index entered has already been cloned in FAPro, the error message
+* “A clone of this person already exists.
+* To clone again, please edit the previous clone first or alternatively, clone the previous clone.”
+* is returned to the user.

 ![edit format](images/clonebeforeerror.png)